anik4997/laravel_employee_management/README.md

 Add an Employee
 Navigate to http://127.0.0.1:8000/employees/create and fill out the form to add a new employee.

--View Employees
+- View Employees
 Navigate to http://127.0.0.1:8000/employees to view all employee records.

--Edit an Employee
+- Edit an Employee
 Click the "Edit" button next to an employee record to update its details.

--Delete an Employee
+- Delete an Employee
 Click the "Delete" button next to an employee record to remove it.

--Task Management
+- Task Management
 Create a Task
 Navigate to http://127.0.0.1:8000/tasks/create and fill out the form to create a new task.

--View Tasks
+- View Tasks
 Navigate to http://127.0.0.1:8000/tasks to view all tasks.
 Incomplete tasks will be listed first, followed by completed tasks.

--Edit a Task
+- Edit a Task
 Click the "Edit" button next to a task to update its details.

--Mark a Task as Complete
+- Mark a Task as Complete
 Click the "Complete" button next to an incomplete task to mark it as complete.
 This will move the task to the completed tasks table, and vice versa.

--Delete a Task
+- Delete a Task
 Click the "Delete" button next to a task to remove it.

--Leave Management
+- Leave Management
 Apply for Leave
 Employees can navigate to http://127.0.0.1:8000/leaves/create to apply for leave.

--Approve/Reject Leave Requests
+- Approve/Reject Leave Requests
 Admins can navigate to http://127.0.0.1:8000/leaves to view, approve, or reject leave requests.

 **Contributing**